Electrostatic discharge (E.S.D) is an uncontrolled surge of “static” between objects with different voltage potentials.

-Static electricity has been an industrial problem for centuries.
-As early as the 1400’s, European forts were using static control procedures and devices to prevent electrostatic discharge igniting gun powders and other explosives.
+Static electricity has been an industrial problem for centuries, as early as the 1400s.
+European forts used static control procedures and devices to prevent electrostatic discharge igniting gun powders and other explosives.

-The electrostatic discharge (ESD) phenomena have been known since the Greek civilisation was dominant thousands of years ago.
-People in cold climates were very familiar with the ESD effect in a low-relative humidity environment as was frequently experienced in indoor environments in the winter time.
+The electrostatic discharge (ESD) phenomena has been known since the Greek civilisation was dominant thousands of years ago.
+People in cold climates were very familiar with the ESD effect in a low-relative humidity environment, as was frequently experienced in indoor environments in the wintertime.

-As electronic components changed from electronic tubes to solid state electronics in the 1950s, companies became concerned with damage to electronic components and interruption of normal operation of electronic equipment.
-This article is primarily addressing the interruption effects of ESD to packaged electronic equipment.
+As electronic components changed from electronic tubes to solid-state electronics in the 1950s, companies became concerned with damage to electronic components and interruption of the regular operation of electronic equipment.

 Within today’s electronics industry, it is widely accepted that electrostatic discharge (ESD) events are a significant cause of device failure and that implementing static control measures is not only desirable but essential.
 Damage to this industry has been estimated at billions of dollars annually.
-However while the costs of static control measures can be high, the return on investment certainly does justify the implementation of such measures.
+However, while the costs of static control measures can be high, the return on investment certainly does justify implementing such measures.

-ESD problems have magnified during the past 3 decades because of 2 reasons:
+ESD problems have magnified during the past three decades because of 2 reasons:

-ESD can change the characteristics of a semi-conductor device, degrading or destroying it.
+ESD can change the characteristics of a semiconductor device, degrading or destroying it.
 Controlling ESD begins with understanding how electrostatic discharge occurs in the first place.
 Electrostatic charge is most commonly created by the contact or separation of two materials.
-This is known as “triboelectric charging”, it involves the transfer of electrons between materials.
+This is known as “triboelectric charging”, which involves the transfer of electrons between materials.

-Static discharge that is released can set fire on flammable concoction or vapours in laboratories or even destroy highly sensitive and costly electronic components in factories.
-It can also draw in contaminants in clean settings or even lead products to stick together and interfere with the overall manufacturing process.
-Common plastics generally create the greatest static charges.
+Static discharge can fire flammable concoctions or vapours in laboratories or even destroy sensitive and costly electronic components in factories.
+It can also draw contaminants in cleanroom settings or even lead products to stick together and interfere with the overall manufacturing process.
+Common plastics generally create the most significant static charges.

 Humans cannot feel a static discharge unless it is 2,000 volts or higher.
 So, if you don’t feel a zap, it doesn’t mean a static discharge did not happen or damage your electronic components.

-There are many industries that depend on electronic components and their reliability to work in harsh conditions, so the need for reliable ESD equipment is very important.
+Many industries depend on electronic components and their reliability to work in harsh conditions, so the need for reliable ESD-safe equipment is significant.

-Often, electronic component producers are not aware that static discharge has damaged their products during the assembly process, unless they test all components one by one or see their final product fail after assembly.
-If these products were used in an industry like aerospace, one minor problem on a small component could lead to an enormous failure, which is why ESD is a major challenge for many industries.
+Electronic component producers are often unaware that static discharge has damaged their products during the assembly process unless they test all components one by one or see their final product fail after assembly.
+If these products were used in aerospace, one minor problem on a small component could lead to an enormous failure, which is why ESD is a significant challenge for many industries.

-Potential difference causes ESD when there is a difference in charge between two objects.
-These can include work surfaces, articles of clothing, people, flooring and shelving/conveyers.
+The potential difference causes ESD when there is a difference in charge between two objects.
+These can include work surfaces, articles of clothing, people, flooring and shelving/conveyors.

 Used to designate all ESD protective products such as bags, boxes, garments.
 A letter is added under the symbol to indicate the primary function:

-The basic symbol consists of a yellow hand within a black triangle.
-It is intended to identify devices and assemblies which are ESD sensitive.
+The ESD Susceptibility Symbol is the most commonly known symbol which consists of a yellow hand in the act of reaching, deleted by a bar; all within a black triangle.
+It is intended to identify devices and assemblies that are susceptible to ESD.

-Nowadays, investing in ESD protection is an essential element of electronics-based industries as it’s applied in every stage of manufacturing, production, repairing and testing.
+Nowadays, investing in ESD protection is an essential element of all electronics-based industries as it’s applied in every manufacturing, production, repair, and testing stage.

 Many industries want to avoid the occurrence of an ESD event and reduce static discharge in the workplace.
 By ensuring you have the essential EPA equipment, you would prevent the risk of static discharge from damaging components and entering your EPA.

-An EPA (ESD Protected Area) is a defined space where no items or activity are able to cause damage to a sensitive device.
-In the simplest case – a field work station – it may consist of a dissipative mat, a wrist strap and common grounding facility for both.
+An EPA (ESD Protected Area) is a defined space where no items or activities can cause damage to a sensitive device.
+In the simplest case, a workstation may consist of a dissipative mat, a wrist strap and a standard grounding facility for both.
 The maximum allowed electrostatic field in an EPA is 100V/cm.

 Costs will depend on the amount of information/ training required.
 All training is designed to meet the requirements of IEC-61340-5.
 Please contact us below if you would like more information about our ESD training course.

 Our company’s objective is to prevent ESD with our diverse range of anti-static products.
-By using our anti-static products, it can prevent further damage to electrical components and devices whilst also promoting a static-safe working environment.
+Using our anti-static products can prevent further damage to electrical components and devices whilst also promoting a static-safe working environment.

-If you would like further advice on how to control ESD or if you are interested in our ESD training programme, please contact our sales team either by email, live chat or telephone where we will be happy to help you find a solution and answer any queries.
-Email: firstname.lastname@example.org Tel: 01793 511000.
+If you would like further advice on how to control ESD or are interested in our ESD training programme, please contact our sales team on email@example.com or 01793 511000, where we will be happy to help you find a solution to answer any queries.

 Start grounding your workplace with our best-selling ESD products: